FAQs-banner

 James Howes & Co can also submit tax returns electronically via our accounting software.

-It continues to be compulsory to submit a personal tax return each year in order to determine the rate at which you will be taxed.
+It continues to be compulsory to submit a personal tax return each year.

-The tax return submitted in May-June each year re your prior year income will be used to assess the rate applied in the following year.
-You will be able to know this rate upon receipt of your tax assessment in Autumn each year.
+The tax return submitted in May–June each year for your prior year’s income is used to set the tax rate applied at source (prélèvement à la source) for certain types of income, notably salaries, pensions, unemployment benefits, and self-employment.
+You will see this rate on your tax assessment issued in the autumn.

 Yes.
 The process would be the same as if the tax return were not late.
 But expect to be charged the 10% majoration usually incurred on late submission.